Cholestasis: Research directions

 Primary sclerosing cholangitis (PSC) is one of the most common cholestatic liver diseases, yet treatment options remain limited.
 Treatment for primary biliary cholangitis (PBC) is often done with ursodeoxycholic acid (UDCA) and with no other suitable alternative, it poses a problem for those that are not responsive to (UDCA).
 However, with advancing technology in the molecular biochemistry field and higher understanding of bile acid regulation, novel pharmacological treatments have been considered.

 For patients with primary biliary cholangitis, current guidelines recommend about 13–15 mg/kg of ursodeoxycholic acid as a first line treatment.
-This drug stimulates biliary bicarbonate secretion, improves survival without having to resort to a liver transplantation, and is very well tolerated— making it an ideal treatment.
+This drug stimulates biliary bicarbonate secretion, improves survival without having to resort to a liver transplantation, and is very well tolerated—making it an ideal treatment.
 However, around 40% of patients with primary biliary cholangitis are not responsive to UDCA.

 Obeticholic acid has been approved by the US Food and Drug Administration for PBC in 2016 after experiments found beneficial improvements for the liver in half of patients with inadequate response to UDCA.

 Primary sclerosing cholangitis is a challenging liver disease as treatment options are limited.
 There is still uncertainty about the efficacy of ursodeoxycholic acid for PSC and researchers offer conflicting recommendations.
 One study found UDCA had improved biochemical functions but did lower the rate for death or transplant-free survival.

 Peroxisomes receptor agonists

 An important regulator in bile acid homeostasis is the alpha and delta isoforms of the peroxisome proliferator-activated receptor (PPARα, PPARδ).
 The function of PPARα is that it promotes bile acid excretion and lowers inflammation by acting on nuclear transcription factors.
 A well known agonist are fibrates and in the clinical trials, there was a significant biochemical response in most patients.
 A combination therapy with bezafibrate showed remarkable biochemical improvement, with 67% of patients normalizing their alkaline phosphatase levels.
 Another study of 48 patients with PBC found a combination of bezafibrate and UDCA showed a decrease of alkaline phosphatase in all patients.
 Further, the study found those treated had a marked relief in pruritus.

 However, fibrates are associated with a number of adverse effects including arthritis, leg edema, polydipsia, and myalgias.
-Elevations of creatinine and creatinine phosphokinase were also found over a long term use.
+Elevations of creatinine and creatine phosphokinase were also found over a long term use.